exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 pub struct ServiceFactory;
 ```

-The `ServiceFactory` structure compiles an instance of the Timestamping service
+The `ServiceFactory` returns the name of the service and includes the
-from the code we have written previously.
+`make_service` function which will later allow us to include the new service
+into the `NodeBuilder`.

 ```rust
 impl fabric::ServiceFactory for ServiceFactory {